blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 A similar argument, but in reverse, pertains to NC-14.
 For some reason, there is a large discrepancy between the historical voting patterns of the people in NC-14 and what their demographic profile suggests.
-We’d be skeptical of donating here but some understanding of the history of recent elections might be clarifying.
+Our model makes us skeptical of donating here despite the historical closeness, but some understanding of the history of recent elections might be clarifying.

 Finally, a few overarching observations.